Third-Wave Contextual Psychotherapy

 Mindfulness Based Practice

 Through meditative based philosophies, movement towards gaining present moment awareness is an integral part of treatment.
 The principles of becoming a silent observer of our mental processes without reactivity allows for a space of true acceptance of one’s experience.
+Mindfulness based approaches have been proven through research to significanly increase quality of life, and reduce distressing symptoms for a vast array of mental health concerns.
 I have extensive clinical training in mindfulness based treatment.
 Both gained through close supervisory oversight during implementation in treatment, as well as through years of studies and practice of Tibetan Buddhist philosophy.

 Experiential Focused Therapy